genglinliu/UnknownBench/README.md

 To run different models on these tasks, we have

-`python src/run.py --prompt baseline`
+`python src/run_*.py --prompt baseline`

-Notes for Xingyao on 8/18:
- - Currently this script runs on NEC and FalseQA sequencially, and only with gpt-3.5.
-All other models and tasks are hidden.
- - --prompt should just be followed by the `baseline` flag as other prompt checks are still under construction.
- - for now we can just generate responses and do eval later (with human eval too)

 ### Evaluation

-To evaluate the outputs of the LLMs, run
+To evaluate the outputs of the LLMs and visualize the analysis, see the notebooks in `/scripts`.

-`python scripts/evaluation/NEC_and_FalseQA_eval.py` for FalseQA and NEC.

-`python scripts/evaluation/PaperCitation_SemanticScholar_verify.py` for PaperCitation

 ## Prompts
 The prompts used in this repo can be found in the `prompts/` folder.